 Everything starts with a BTS viti-oeno in Avignon where Paul has a click: he wants to become a winegrower.
 He meets Morgane and they decide together to create their own domain.
-Without a family wine-growing heritage, they want to create a wine that looks like them: freshness, conviviality and sharing are the order of the day!Lire plus Learn more
+Without a family wine-growing heritage, it is...Lire plus Learn more

 After his high school diploma, Paul - a Parisian - started a Viti-Oeno BTS in Avignon.
 A great promotion, passionate and exciting teachers; in short, a region blessed by the Gods.
 That's when he really gets the hang of it: "This is the job I want to do," he says to himself.
 He then met Morgane - Toulouse - and they decided to launch themselves and create their own domain: Domaine MP Berthier.
 They have a desire: to transpose the synergy that exists between them into their wines!
 At 23 and 25 years old, they finally bought 7 hectares of vines to make their dream come true.
 Two happy events marked their national oenologist diploma: the birth of their first child and the purchase of their first vines in a state close to abandonment.